 How to Conduct an Effective Interview

 The personal interview is your chance to really get to know your prospective employees.
 You’ll be delving deeper into the skills and requirements you’ve noted on the resumé and phone screening.
-But mostly, the interview allows you to get a sense of the intangibles, such as passion, initiative, goals, cultural fit, attitudes, and communication skills.
+Mostly, the interview allows you to get a sense of the intangibles, such as passion, initiative, goals, cultural fit, attitudes, and communication skills.

 Here are a few tips on interviewing techniques: